How Long Should You Stay in A Hot Tub?

 how long can you sit in a hot tub

-If it’s summer, then a nice, slightly cooler, soak than normal is a great way to stay refreshed, but still be wary of staying too long, as the heat from the sun and the water may still cause your own temperature to rise.
+If it’s summer, a nice, slightly cooler soak than normal is a great way to stay refreshed.
+However, be wary of staying too long, as the heat from the sun and the water may still cause your own temperature to rise.

-If you use your hot tub outside in the wintertime, this can potentially allow you to stay in for longer periods, particularly if you do not immerse your whole body in the water.
+If you use your hot tub outside in the wintertime, you can potentially stay in for longer periods, particularly if you do not immerse your whole body in the water.
 Having your upper body exposed to the cold air will help keep your core body temperature lower for longer.

 But don’t forget, as soon as you leave the warmth of the hot tub, the cold air will start bringing your temperature down quickly.
-This in itself can cause dizziness, so be careful and wrap yourself in a towel as soon as you exit.
+This can cause dizziness, so be careful and wrap yourself in a towel when you exit.

-Perhaps many Scandinavians might disagree as they seem to like nothing more than sitting in a sauna at very high temperatures and then immediately after rolling in the snow.
+Perhaps many Scandinavians might disagree as they seem to like nothing more than sitting in a sauna at very high temperatures immediately after rolling in the snow.

 Sitting level

-Many hot tubs have seats that are at different heights to allow you to sit to achieve different levels of submersion.
+Many hot tubs have seats at different heights, allowing users to achieve different levels of submersion.

 But that’s not the only reason.
-This is a safety measure put in place for you to move from lower to higher seats so your body can cool down.
+This is a safety measure to allow you to move from lower to higher seats so your body can cool down.
 Make use of it and avoid sitting at the lowest point for too long.

-If you sit too low even for 15 minutes, your body temperature will rise faster.
-Using alternating seat heights will allow you to stay in your hot tub longer.
+If you sit too low, even for 15 minutes, your body temperature will rise faster.
+Alternating seat heights will allow you to stay in your hot tub longer.

 Overall health

-You should always check with your doctor whether it’s safe for you to use a hot tub, particularly if you have any ongoing health issues.
+You should always check with your doctor whether using a hot tub is safe, particularly if you have any ongoing health issues.

-Keep track of how you are feeling and if at any point you start experiencing negative effects, leave the tub and cool down.
+Keep track of how you are feeling, and if you start experiencing negative effects at any point, leave the tub and cool down.

 Your age